exercism/ruby/README.md

 ## Running the Tests

-Run the tests using `rake`, rather than `ruby path/to/the_test.rb`. `rake` knows to look for `example.rb` and to disable skips.
+Run the tests using `rake`, rather than `ruby path/to/the_test.rb`. `rake` knows to look for the example solution and to disable skips.
 Just tell `rake` the name of your problem and you are set:

 ```sh
 rake test:clock